FIDATA/dev-toolkit/README.md

 	Download page: http://maven.apache.org/download.cgi.

-	Environment variables: Maven `bin` directory should be included in `PATH`.
+	Environment variables: `M2_HOME` should be set to Maven installation path, and Maven `bin` directory should be included in `PATH`.

 3. SFTP client